Using the correct state or combination of states for a UI element helps users to recognize possible options and see where they need to take action.

 Do not use the “disabled” state if:

-- A UI element can never be enabled.
+- The user can never enable the UI element.
 Hide it instead.

 - It would not be clear why a UI element is disabled.
 In this case, keep the UI element enabled and provide a message if it is used incorrectly.